Pre-exposure prophylaxis (PrEP) is the pre-emptive use of oral antiretroviral therapy in HIV negative people to reduce the risk of HIV infection.

 It is acknowledged that a range of approaches and methodologies are needed to monitor and evaluate the national PrEP programme.

-This monitoring and evaluation framework was developed by the SHP in collaboration with the multisectoral PrEP working group.
-This is a working document and is subject to change over time as appropriate.
+This monitoring and evaluation framework is a working document and is subject to change over time as appropriate.

 The framework sets out the key performance indicators (KPIs) and the data collection processes.